redesunlu/netkit-doc/user-guide.en.md

 Terminals have names, which we will refer later in the explanations.
 In this lab, one terminal is called ***client*** and the other ***server***.

-## The test ran OK, but I couldn't understand what I did
+## The test ran OK, but I didn't understand what I did

 You set up a Netkit lab.
 For now, in the "original" terminal (where you copypasted `lstart`), now copy, paste and run the `lhalt` command.
 The 2 terminals should close (both ***client*** and ***server***).